What Is Cyber Security?

 - Impersonation Fraud/Spear Phishing

-Having a cyber security policy is important, which is why we recommend introducing and organising regular training updates for the team as a part of that policy.
-Not only does this keep your employees up to be speed on the best way to spot and prevent attacks, but it also makes business partners, customers/clients and stakeholders know you’re doing everything you can to protect the data on your company’s devices with a strategic and effective defence for all types of cyber attacks.
+Having a cyber security policy is important, so we recommend introducing and organising regular training updates for the team as a part of that policy.
+Not only does this keep your employees up to speed on the best way to spot and prevent attacks, but it also makes business partners, customers/clients and stakeholders know you’re doing everything you can to protect the data on your company’s devices with a strategic and effective defence for all types of cyber attacks.

 We hope you now fully understand the importance of cyber security in business and how the best form of defence is to put cyber security basics into practice throughout your entire business.
-Remember, cyber criminals attack those they believe to be vulnerable; the size or nature of your business doesn’t determine whether or not you’ll be targeted.
-However, with a workforce and devices prepared to withstand such attacks, you’re in a much better position to avoid the damage that can be caused by them.
+Remember, cybercriminals attack those they believe to be vulnerable; the size or nature of your business doesn’t determine whether or not you’ll be targeted.
+However, with a workforce and devices prepared to withstand such attacks, you’re in a much better position to avoid the damage that they can cause.

-For information on our cyber security and IT services or how we can help diagnose the level of security within the IT systems of your business, please contact our friendly team of experts today.
-Or, if you’d like to learn more about cyber security within business, check out the Integral IT YouTube channel and watch our quick and easy videos.
+For information on our cyber security and IT services or how we can help diagnose the level of security within the IT systems of your business, don’t hesitate to contact our friendly team of experts today.
+Or, if you’d like to learn more about cyber security within the business, check out the Integral IT YouTube channel and watch our quick and easy videos.